alkeicam/secure-edit/README.md

 * Network secure, 100% local.
 No data is transfered over network.
 * Fast and simple, only plain text is supported
 * Interoperability by design, compatible with other implementations of aes-256-cbc, no vendor lock.
+* Daily used in IT community, fully maintained.

 ## Installation